Eastern Garvoge Bridge

 Eastern Garvoge Bridge and Approach Roads Scheme

 The main benefits for Sligo Residents and the wider community will include much reduced journey times for walkers, cyclists and vehicles between the North and South sides of the River Garvogue in the eastern quadrant.
 It will significantly reduce travel distance and improve access to the many facilities on opposite sides of the river.
-These includes the three schools and IT Sligo on the Northeast side and three schools on the Southeast side.
+These includes the three schools and Atlantic Technological University (ATU) Sligo on the Northeast side and three schools on the Southeast side.
 It will also provide faster access to Sligo General Hospital from the Southeast quarter and better access to Government Buildings, County Hall, the Fire Station, Cleveragh Business and Retail Area, Doorly Park Playground and Trail, Sligo Regional Sports Centre and the newly developed Cleveragh Park facilities.
 The route will also greatly reduce response times for emergency services e.g., ambulance, gardaí and fire services.

-The new eastern link road scheme includes:
+The new Eastern Garvogue Bridge scheme includes:

-- Cycle ways - included
+- Cycle ways.

-- Footpaths on both sides of the road
+- Footpaths on both sides of the road.

-- Low speed limit urban section of road
+- Low speed limit urban section of road.

-- Special road surface to reduce noise levels
+- Special road surface to reduce noise levels.

-- Pedestrian crossings and bus stops
+- Pedestrian crossings and bus stops.

 - Riverside fully lit Walkway – continuing from Blue Lagoon area, beneath new bridge to Doorly Park.

-- Public consultations, comprehensive mail-drops,
+- Public consultations, comprehensive mail-drops.

 - Public hearings for supporters and objectors to the scheme.

-- Valuer appointed by Sligo County Council
+- Valuer appointed by Sligo County Council.

-- Detailed design public consultation (April and May 2013)
+- Detailed design public consultation held.